spippolatore/coronal/readme.md

 The **WebGLRenderer** for example will create a fullscreen canvas at in the **DOMElement** with `id='game'`, with a CubeCharacter at the origin, and a default camera at the point `vec3(10, 10, 10)` pointing at the origin `vec3(0, 0, 0)`.

-The [Plasma WebGL Module](https://github.com/alaingalvan/src/webgl) can handle a number of things, such as change the canvas size (the game window), make the aspect ratio of the rendered scene constant, creating custom shader materials, procedural geometry, postprocessing effects, etc.
+The [Coronal WebGL Module](https://github.com/alaingalvan/coronal-webgl) can handle a number of things, such as change the canvas size (the game window), make the aspect ratio of the rendered scene constant, creating custom shader materials, procedural geometry, postprocessing effects, etc.

 ### Engine Processor

 A Game Engine is powered by an **Update Loop**, a **Render Loop**, and a number of subsystems at different levels of abstraction, such as high level GUI managers to low level Input processors.
 These subsystems are detailed by Jason Gregory in his book [Game Engine Architecture](https://books.google.com/books?id=MCQbBAAAQBAJ&lpg=PP1&dq=page%2033%20game%20engine%20architecture&pg=PA33#v=onepage&q=33&f=false).

-**Plasma**'s Update/Render loop is delegated to the [Renderer](), which processes Plasma's Core components like **Input** updating and **Clock** updating, to the actual draw update.
+**Coronal**'s Update/Render loop is delegated to the [Renderer](https://github.com/alaingalvan/coronal-webgl/blob/master/src/rendering/renderer.ts), which processes coronal's Core components like **Input** updating and **Clock** updating, to the actual draw update.